Ingobernable/OkuPanel/okupanel/README.txt

 **Plugin installation:**

-- Copy the plugin files to your `plugins` folder.
+- Copy the `okupanel` folder to your server's `wp-content/plugins` folder.
-- Enable the plugin via the `Plugins` tab.
+- Enable the OkuPanel plugin via the `Plugins` tab.
 - Go to `Settings > OkuPanel` and follow the instructions.

 **Kiosk configuration:**